 Learn how to help a baby crawl and check out some of the most common alternative “crawling” patterns we’ve seen in our therapy practice.

 Crawling on all fours is one of the first efficient modes of transportation for a baby.
 Sure, rolling can get your little one from one place to another but crawling can help him chase you from the kitchen to the bathroom in a matter of seconds!
-Babies often learn to crawl between the age of 6-9 months and crawling is considered by many professionals to be one of the most important stages of development.
+If you’re wondering – when do babies crawl?
+The answer is that babies often learn to crawl between the age of 6-9 months and the crawling milestone is considered by many professionals to be one of the most important stages of development.
 Read on to learn how to help a baby crawl and to find out more about alternative forms of “crawling”.

 Learning to crawl is the foundation of many important pieces of development including: bilateral coordination (using both sides of the body together to perform a task),integration of primitive reflexes, motor planning, hand eye coordination, core strength, reciprocal arm and leg movements, hand strength, balance, and more!
 And it is the skill that will get your child’s body ready for standing and walking, climbing and running!